benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 needs to have one computer per student (either a lab machine or personal laptop) which can run a modern web browser (Chrome, Firefox, Safari).
 One of our computer labs in Building #145 should do the job initially.

-In addition, some sound gear may be required for the students interested in making music, e.g. headphones & a small mixing desk (I have some of this gear already).

 ### Personnel